Rainymood/rainymood.github.io/_pages/start.md

 ## What you will find on this blog

 On this blog you content related to:
-- Data science/Machine
+- Data science
 - Artificial intelligence, machine learning, and deep learning
-- Vim/Emacs
-- Productivity hacks
+- Productivity hacks, time management, and leadership
-- Time management
-- Leadership/management

 ## Subscribe